WillChan9/WillChan9.github.io/content/publication/hopper-robot/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Automotive mmWave radar TI AWR1642'
+  caption: 'Hopper robot and ground emulator'
   focal_point: ''
   preview_only: false